hpcleuven/Best-practices-for-R-on-HPC/README.md

   + inter-node MPI communication latency: is it too bad?
   + implicit parallelisation (using propoer libraries like OpenBLAS/MKL in a correct way) with eye on scaling
   + focus on parallel efficiency (instead of speedup)

+As a general flow of the session, we can perhaps start with an example.
+Then, we profile it, and then see where things can be improved.
+With that way, the two major topics above would be covered along the way.

+Another possibility is using a part of Mariana's PhD work: https://montesmariana.github.io/semcloud/articles/processClouds.html.